KitClement/wca-documents/wca-regulations-2013.md

     - 10f3) Pyraminx: at most 60 degrees.
     - 10f4) Square-1: at most 45 degrees (U/D) or 90 degrees (/).
 - 10h) Puzzles not specified in this article are judged according to the solved state as defined by the generally accepted goal of the puzzle, applying the relevant regulations for the Rubik's Cube.
+    - 10h1) Exception: The solved state of Clock is when all nine inner clocks point to 12 o'clock, on both faces of the Clock.

 ## <article-11><incidents><incidents> Article 11: Incidents